whyaxee/Smorphi-wiki/Exercise-4.md

 ## Items needed:
 * An assembled Smorphi mini/ Smorphi <sup>2</sup>
 * A computer
-* A USB to USB-c cable
+* A USB to USB-C cable
 * Internet connection
 ## Objectives of exercise:
 1. Learn about the various common coding languages being used today